ietf-rats-wg/eat/draft-ietf-rats-eat.md

     submods_claim = (
     submods: submod_type )

+## Software Identification Tag Claims

+Software Identification Tags are defined by ISO/IEC 19770-2:2015 - typically in XML - and the corresponding CBOR encoding for Concise Software Identification Tags is defined in {{-coswid}}.

+There are 3 categories of characteristics of SWID tags that are of relevance for inclusion in Entity Attestation Tokens resulting in 8 different Claim definitions:

+* Serialization: XML and CBOR
+* SWID Resource Collection type: evidence and payload ({{-coswid}}, section 2.3.)
+* Signature: signed and unsigned

+Evidence (Co)SWID tags are created as measurements by Attesters.
+Payload (Co)SWID tags are created by external entities, for example the software-creator, and can be provisioned to Attesters or Verifiers.

+### Unsigned CoSWID Evidence Claim

+While attestation evidence must always be signed in order to provide a minimal level of assurance, a CoSWID tag included in an Entity Attestation Token can become attestation evidence via the COSE envelope encapsulating the Entity Attestation Token.

+A security_level Claim SHOULD be used in conjunction with an unsigned_coswid_evidence Claim in order to provide an assertion about the believability of the unsigned_coswid_evidence Claim.

+#### unsigned_coswid_evidence CDDL

+In the following a concise-swid-tag is a CBOR data item defined in {{-coswid}}.

+unsigned_coswid_evidence_claim = ( unsigned_coswid_evidence => bytes .cbor concise-swid-tag )

+### Signed CoSWID Evidence Claim

+If a CoSWID evidence tag is signed by the Attester before being included in the Entity Attestation Token a corresponding iat Claim {{RFC8392}}
+SHOULD be included in the Entity Attestation Token, indicating when the signatures in the values of EAT Claims have been issued.

+#### signed_coswid_evidence CDDL

+In the following a signed-coswid is a CBOR data item defined in {{-coswid}}.

+signed_coswid_evidence_claim = ( signed_coswid_evidence => bytes .cbor signed-coswid )

+### Unsigned CoSWID Payload Claim

+While endorsements or appraisal policies should always be signed by issuing entities in order to provide a minimal level of assurance, a CoSWID included in an Entity Attestation Token can become a valid Endorsement or trustworthy appraisal policy content via the COSE envelope encapsulating the Entity Attestation Token.

+A security_level Claim SHOULD be used in conjunction with an unsigned_coswid_payload Claim in order to provide an assertion about the believability of the unsigned_coswid_payload Claim.

+#### unsigned_coswid_payload CDDL

+In the following a concise-swid-tag is a CBOR data item defined in {{-coswid}}.

+unsigned_coswid_payload_claim = ( unsigned_coswid_payload => bytes .cbor concise-swid-tag )

+### Signed CoSWID Payload Claim

+If a CoSWID payload tag is signed by an issuing entity, such as an endorser, before being included in the Entity Attestation Token, a corresponding iat Claim {{RFC8392}} SHOULD be included in the Entity Attestation Token, indicating when the signatures in the values of EAT Claims have been issued.

+#### signed_coswid_payload CDDL

+In the following a signed-coswid is a CBOR data item defined in {{-coswid}}.

+signed_coswid_payload_claim = ( signed_coswid_payload => bytes .cbor signed-coswid )

+### Unsigned ISO SWID Evidence Claim

+While attestation evidence must always be signed in order to provide a minimal level of assurance, an ISO SWID tag included in an Entity Attestation Token can become attestation evidence via the COSE envelope encapsulating the Entity Attestation Token.

+A security_level Claim SHOULD be used in conjunction with an unsigned_swid_evidence Claim in order to provide an assertion about the believability of the unsigned_swid_evidence Claim.

+#### unsigned_swid_evidence CDDL

+In the following the text value includes an unsigned XML ISO SWID as defined by ISO/IEC 19770-2:2015.

+unsigned_swid_evidence_claim = ( unsigned_swid_evidence => text )

+### Signed ISO SWID Evidence Claim

+If an ISO SWID evidence tag is signed by the Attester before being included in the Entity Attestation Token, a corresponding iat Claim {{RFC8392}}
+SHOULD be included in the Entity Attestation Token, indicating when the signatures in the values of EAT Claims have been issued.

+#### signed_swid_evidence CDDL

+In the following the text value includes a signed XML ISO SWID as defined by ISO/IEC 19770-2:2015.

+signed_swid_evidence_claim = ( signed_swid_evidence => text )

+### Unsigned ISO SWID Payload Claim

+While endorsements or appraisal policies should always be signed by issuing entities in order to provide a minimal level of assurance, an ISO SWID included in an Entity Attestation Token can become a valid Endorsement or trustworthy appraisal policy content via the COSE envelope encapsulating the Entity Attestation Token.

+A security_level Claim SHOULD be used in conjunction with an unsigned_swid_payload Claim in order to provide an assertion about the believability of the unsigned_swid_payload Claim.

+#### unsigned_swid_payload CDDL

+In the following the text value includes a signed XML ISO SWID as defined by ISO/IEC 19770-2:2015.

+unsigned_swid_payload_claim = ( unsigned_swid_payload => text )

+### Signed ISO SWID Payload Claim

+If an ISO SWID payload tag is signed by an issuing entity, such as an endorser, before being included in the Entity Attestation Token, a corresponding iat Claim {{RFC8392}} SHOULD be included in the Entity Attestation Token, indicating when the signatures in the values of EAT Claims have been issued.

+#### signed_swid_payload CDDL

+In the following the text value includes a signed XML ISO SWID as defined by ISO/IEC 19770-2:2015.

+signed_swid_payload_claim = ( signed_swid_payload => bytes .cbor signed-coswid )

+## SUIT Manifest Claim

+In order to refer to a piece of firmware, an Entity Attestation Token can include the suit_manifest Claim.
+This Claim provides the full spectrum of functionality a SUIT Manifest provides, such as links to firmware location, firmware metadata, or even directive catalogs allowing to create evidence about a successfully (or unsuccessfully) conducted firmware update.

+Conversely, a suit_manifest Claim can provide attestation evidence representing the need for an outstanding firmware update in order to comply with the current appraisal policies of a Verifier.

+### suit_manifest Claim

+In the following a SUIT_Outer_Wrapper is a CBOR data item defined in {{-suit-manifest}}.

+suit_manifest_claim = ( suit_manifest => bytes .cbor SUIT_Outer_Wrapper )

 # Data Model {#datamodel}
 This makes use of the types defined in  CDDL Appendix D, Standard Prelude.